-Mike Weir Remastered: At 50, the Canadian Golf Legend On Changing His Approach to Life On and Off the Course
+Canadian Golf Legend Mike Weir Talks Changing His Approach to Life On and Off the Course

-On Thursday, when Mike Weir tees it off at this year’s Masters Tournament, he’ll be hoping to recapture some of the magic of 2003, the year he memorably finished first, becoming the first Canadian to ever capture one of golf’s Majors.
-In this feature, Weir explains how turning 50 made him realize that if he wanted to rediscover his old groove, he needed to transform both his physical and mental approach to the game.
-This new regimen seems to be working just fine.
-After a decade of struggling with injuries, declining play and personal issues, Weir has orchestrated an amazing comeback.
-He’s not only playing superb golf (just in time for the Masters) but he’s also found inner peace, enjoying life with his daughters and girlfriend.
+To mark the victory we revisit our recent feature on Weir, in which the golfer explains how turning 50 made him realize that if he wanted to rediscover his old groove, he needed to transform both his physical and mental approach to the game.
+And after a decade of struggling with injuries, declining play and personal issues, Weir is not only playing superb golf, but he’s also found inner peace — enjoying life with his daughters and girlfriend.

 March 2020.
 North America is in the early days of the COVID-19 pandemic.
 Businesses close.
 Families are separated.
 Isolation and loneliness set in as imposed quarantines keep loved ones apart.